rmsk2/mobilenotifier/readme.md

 As the core functionality of this project is already part of the calender apps of all well known mobile phone OSs and/or is already offered as a SaaS solution from several vendors (even though these often lack sending reminders via SMS) the main purpose for creating this application was to get some exercise using `Vue.js` and kubernetes.
 Nonetheless it is functional and useful if you want to run it on your own systems.
 If you do you also have to install my JWT token issuer, which can be found [here](https://github.com/rmsk2/tokenissuer).
-This also means you have to issue client certificates to all entities whcih are expected to use the system.
+This also means you have to issue client certificates to all entities which are expected to use the system.
 You could use my [minica](https://github.com/rmsk2/minica) for this purpose.

 Please read the [important notice](#important-notice) below.